-30 March, 2017 (projected): Final Written (Short Essays) Exam.
+30 March, 2017: Final Written (Short Essays) Exam.
 50 points of course grade.
 Opening Solidarity Prayer: Calling on the help of the First Small Community (Trinity) and the First Small Christian Community (Holy Family).
 Answer three questions out of six questions.

 Written Assignment.
 SCCs Course Paper (the one CAT -- Continual Assessment Task) that is at least three pages single spaced or six pages double spaced.
 One paper with two parts.
-To be handed in and reported on in our three SCCs during our last class on 16 March, 2016.
+To be handed in and reported on in our three SCCs during our last class on 16 March, 2017.
 30 points of course grade.

-"Part I -- SCC Practicum Write-up" (one or two pages) on your personal, practical pastoral experience of a SCC Practicum (one of the 15 SCC Activities)).
-Use the three steps of the "see," "judge" and "act" methodology or process.
+"Part I -- SCC Practicum Write-up" (one or two pages) on your personal, practical pastoral experience of a SCC Practicum (one of the 16 SCC Activities)).
+Use the three steps of the:

+"see," "judge" "act"

+methodology or process.
 Arrange the SCC Practicum on your own that is, participate in/attend/visit a specific gathering/meeting/activity of a SCC in a parish or special interest group/apostolic group in Nairobi Archdiocese or another diocese in Kenya.
 Or participate in the St. Isidore of Seville International Online Skype SCC on any Tuesday afternoon at 5 p.m.
 Or choose a SCCs that you have participated in the past.
-Choose one of the activities of a SCC in the "Checklist of 15 Activities in Small Christian Communities (SCCs) in Africa Today" Appendix No. 1 (E-Resource No. 1) in the free, online Ebook.
+Choose one of the activities of a SCC in the "Checklist of 16 Activities in Small Christian Communities (SCCs) in Africa Today" Appendix No. 1 (E-Resource No. 1) in the free, online Ebook.
 NOTE: "Guidelines for SCC Practicum Write-up" are found in Appendix No. 16 (E-Resource No. 16) in the free, online Ebook.
 10 points of course grade.

-"Part II -- Reflection Paper (two or four pages) on a topic of your choice that comes from your experience and observations during the SCC Practicum or from your other SCC experiences.
+"Part II -- Reflection Paper (two or four pages) on a topic of your choice (that is, choose any topic that you want) that comes from your experience and observations during the SCC Practicum or from your other SCC experiences.
 Examples: "Lack of Youth and Men in SCCs."
 "Tribalism and Negative Ethnicity in SCCs."
 "How to Divide a Large SCC into Two Smaller SCCs."
 "SCCs and Inculturation."
 "SCCs Involvement in the Kenya Lenten Campaign 2017."
 "SCCs in the 2016 Jubilee Year of Mercy."
 "SCCs Promote Family and Marriage Ministry in Africa."
 "Comparing Two SCCs."
 "Specific Challenges in SCCs in Africa Today."
 "Danger of SCCs Becoming a Vehicle for Fund-raising."
 "A Pastoral, Theological or Research Question Related to SCCs."
-"The Growth of Youth Small Christian Communities (YSCCs) in Africa."
-"Reaching Young People through the Small Christian Communities Global Collaborative Website and Facebook Page."
+"The Growth of Youth Small Christian Communities Global Collaborative Website and Facebook Page."
 "Input of Youth/Young People, especially YSCCs, to the 2018 World Synod of Bishops."
+"Importance of a Small Christian Community Mass."
+"My Class SCC."
 20 points of course grade.